Smart Meters Integration in Distribution System State Estimation with Collaborative Filtering and Deep Gaussian Process

 where $N$ is the number of sampling points. $\tilde{p}_{i,t}$ and $p_{i,t}$ are the predictive means and the actual measurements of node $i$ at time $t$.

-The result of different regression methods are shown in Fig.\ref{fig:DGP} and \ref{fig:SVGP}.
-With limited train data and more uncertainty, it is reasonable to model the smart meter measurements as a Gaussian process and perform DGPR.
-Due to the hierarchical structure, DPG performs better compared with SVGP.
+The regression results in Figure \ref{fig:DGP} and \ref{fig:SVGP} demonstrate that modeling smart meter measurements as a Gaussian process and performing DGPR is reasonable given limited training data and increased uncertainty.
+DPG outperforms SVGP in estimation accuracy due to the hierarchical structure, while SVGP may offer a smaller confidence interval.

 According to (\ref{pearson}), we analyze the Pearson coefficients of different buses to perform the collaborative filtering.
 The Pearson correlation of Feeder A is shown in Fig.\ref{fig:pearson}.

 From Fig.\ref{fig:pearson}, we can conclude that there is a correlation between different nodes, and it is reasonable to analyze the inherent load patterns of different nodes using CF techniques.
 However, for some buses, their load patterns are not kindred to other buses, such as Bus 1007.
 If their fast time-scale measurement is unknown, the proposed method may not have good performance since it is hard to implement the filtering without other information.